Covid-19: A quarter of a million people in the UK urged to become volunteers

 He said more than 35,000 extra staff have already joined up to help fight against the virus, including retired doctors and nurses returning to the service and final year students.

-Mr Hancock spoke after it was revealed that number of coronavirus dead now totalled 422 – a jump of 87 and the largest day-on-day increase in the number of deaths since the outbreak began.
+Mr Hancock spoke after it was revealed that number of coronavirus dead in the UK had reached 422 – up from 335 the day before and the largest day-on-day increase in the number of deaths since the outbreak began.
+Northern Ireland later said there had been a further two deaths there.

 Mr Hancock also confirmed that a temporary hospital – the NHS Nightingale hospital – would be opening at London’s ExCeL centre.